 The Housing Production Trust Fund supports the construction and renovation of affordable housing.
 Under legislation enacted in 2002, some 15 percent of deed recordation and transfer taxes are dedicated to the fund each fiscal year.
-This funding rose substantially after FY 2002, during the District's real estate market boom.
+This funding rose substantially after FY 2002, during the

+District's real estate market boom.
 In addition, deed tax rates were raised in FY 2007 to expand funding for HPTF and other housing programs.
 DC's real estate market cooled substantially starting in 2008, however, and this resulted in a sharp decline in support for HPTF.

-Mayor's Proposed Budget: As a result of the slowdown, it is now expected that support for the HPTF in FY 2010 will be just \$18 million (see figure 3).
+Mayor's Proposed Budget: As a result of the slowdown, it is now expected that support for the HPTF in FY 2010 will be just \$18 million.
 This is far less than the \$62 million in deed taxes dedicated to the Trust Fund in FY 2007 and \$42 million dedicated in 2008.
-(Total HPTF funding in 2008 was \$72 million because the Council provided a \$30 million supplemental appropriation to address the decline in deed taxes.)
+(Total HPTF funding in

+2008 was \$72 million because the Council provided a \$30 million supplemental appropriation to address the decline in deed taxes.)
 In fact, the FY 2010 funding level would be the lowest since 2003.

 The sharp decline in funding for the Housing Production Trust Fund raises concerns because it is the primary source of support for affordable housing construction and rehabilitation.
 Both the affordable units produced and expenditures from the HPTF have increased sharply since FY 2005.
+For example, expenditures from the Trust Fund totaled \$70 million in FY 2007, and the Trust fund has supported the production of 4,000 thousand affordable units since FY 2002.